FOSSEE/xcos-on-web/README.md

 * Pooja Soundalgekar, National Institute of Technology Karnataka, Surathkal
 * Vishnu Nair, Indian Institute of Technology, Bombay
 * Adhitya Kamakshidasan, Visvesvaraya National Institute of Technology, Nagpur

+## News
+Somebody used (or atleast tried to use) our work: https://arxiv.org/pdf/1808.04203.pdf :claps: